-U.S. cruise operators to stop sailing to Cuba; travelers vent anger online
+U.S. cruise operators stop sailing to Cuba; travelers vent anger online

 “Due to changes in U.S. policy, the company will no longer be permitted to sail to Cuba effective immediately,” Carnival Corp said.

-A spokesperson for Norwegian Cruise Line Holdings Ltd said the company has ceased all calls to Cuba and is modifying previously scheduled sailings.
+A spokesman for Norwegian Cruise Line Holdings Ltd said the company had ceased all calls to Cuba and was modifying previously scheduled sailings.

-The U.S. State Department said on Tuesday the country will no longer permit visits to Cuba via passenger and recreational vessels, including cruise ships and yachts, as well as private and corporate aircraft.
+The U.S. State Department said on Tuesday the country would no longer permit visits to Cuba via passenger and recreational vessels, including cruise ships and yachts, as well as private and corporate aircraft.

+U.S. airlines JetBlue Airways Corp and United Airlines, which started flying to Cuba in 2016, said they were reviewing the revised regulations.
+American Airlines Group Inc did not respond to requests for comment.

+“The reduction in the number of travelers will probably mean the end of U.S. commercial air flights from places outside Florida because there won’t be sufficient demand to fill regular flights,” said William LeoGrande, a Cuba expert and a professor of government at American University.

-The ban would be effective Wednesday, the U.S. Commerce Department told Reuters, giving cruise lines no grace period to change destinations and creating confusion among cruise passengers.
+The ban was effective as of Wednesday, the U.S. Commerce Department told Reuters, giving cruise lines no grace period to change destinations and sowing confusion among cruise passengers.

 Both Carnival and Royal Caribbean said they would stop at different non-Cuban ports and would offer compensation to travelers.